dienamicz/dienamicz/README.md

-dienamicz is a hard working good friend
+dienamicz is an upcoming millionaire